Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 To facilitate later use and improve the visualisation of the module functionality, NASSA requests that all input and output variables and parameters are listed and shortly described.

 - **inputs**: List of inputs required by the module.
-Create entries for each of the variables that can or should be given/set externally, so that the module can work.
+Create entries for each variable that can or should be given/set externally so that the module can work.
   - **name**: Parameter/variable/file name in the module.
   - **type**: Parameter/variable/file type.
-Use the programming language specific type.
+Use the programming language-specific type.
   - **unit**: Parameter/variable unit of measurement, if applicable.
   - **description**: Parameter/variable/file description.
-Meaning, data structure, or any other relevant information for the procurement and preparation of the input.
+Meaning, data structure, or any other relevant information for procuring and preparing the input.
 - **outputs**: List of outputs generated by the module.
 Create entries for each of the variables that are suggested as outputs.
 Ideally, the list should also include any module variable that can be read externally and is the product of module mechanisms (i.e., not equal to the inputs).
   - **name**: Parameter/variable/file name in the module.
   - **type**: Parameter/variable/file type.
-Use the programming language specific type.
+Use the programming language-specific type.
   - **unit**: Parameter/variable unit of measurement, if applicable.
   - **description**: Parameter/variable/file description.
-Meaning, data structure, or any other relevant information for the procurement and preparation of the input.
+Meaning, data structure, or any other relevant information for procuring and preparing the input.

 From the template "YEAR-Surname-000/NASSA.yml":
 ```